Femtocell and Application Testing

 There is also the question: “How do you mimic a particular ADSL, cable or other connection while testing?” iTrinegy's INE Companion does this by profiling the behaviour of existing network conditions and directly delivering Network Scenario files, including bandwidth restrictions, latency, jitter, loss etc derived from monitoring actual network connections.
 These network scenario files can be directly used with our range of Network Emulators.

-Even without any Femtocell equipment at all, if you have a data orientated application, then the iTrinegy range of network emulators (INE for Windows, INE Compact, INE LCD, INE Enterprise and INE Ultra) can create the conditions which would be experienced by using data over 3G via the Femtocell.
+Even without any Femtocell equipment at all, if you have a data orientated application, then the iTrinegy range of network emulators (INE for Windows, NE-ONE Emulator, INE Enterprise and INE Ultra) can create the conditions which would be experienced by using data over 3G via the Femtocell.
 This will enable you to determine how the application behaves in poor network conditions as encountered in the real networks e.g. poor ADSL/Cable, medium ADSL/Cable, low bandwidth, jitter, high latency etc. to order.